 3. Successful Women Grow From Their Mistakes

 We all make mistakes, big and small.
-And there is nothing wrong with that human truth.
+And there is nothing wrong with that.
 As a matter of fact, mistakes fuel our wisdom and give us the chance to gauge what doesn’t serve us.

 Through our mistakes, we understand what kind of life we want for ourselves.
 Instead of wallowing in shame, regret, and self-pity, successful women grow from their mistakes and appreciate them for what they are worth.
 They find treasure in the depths of their disappointments.
-Don’t be afraid of failure, as your wrong turns may be the precursor you need before your biggest success catches up with you.
+The lesson here: don’t be afraid of failure, as your wrong turns may be the precursor you need before your biggest success catches up with you.

 4. Successful Women Have a Positive Mindset